Video ads can turn viewers into customers and ideas into actions to drive sales. But where do you start?

 You'll want to work with the Animation Bars to shorten the Transition Duration.
 Like we did previously, interact with the handles on the Animation Bars.

-If you need to change the duration of the entire Scene, it's as simple as adjusting the position of the handles directly on the Scene's Animation Bar.
+If you need to change the duration of the entire Scene, you can adjust the position of the handles directly on the Scene's Animation Bar.

 While you move these handles, you'll notice that any aligned handles will automatically adjust in tandem.